Showing 1048 items

 Poster, Welcome Home Concert

-Coloured poster with red, blue and yellow print.
+Coloured poster in a black frame with a glass front ith a wooden back.
+Red, blue and yellow print.
 Army helicopter hovering over palm trees.
 There is a light shining onto soldiers.
 Map of Australia with Sydney Harbour Bridge and an Army Medal.
 In large print are the words "Welcome Home Conert" Date of concert and parade were from the 2nd - 4th October 1987List of activities: Unit Smokos, Parade through Sydney, Unit reunion, Free concert in Sydney Domain, 11am startposter, welcome home parade -

 National Vietnam Veterans Museum (NVVM)